refinedev/refine/documentation/tutorial/authentication/logging-in-out/index.md

 Finally, we'll import `useLogout` hook and use it inside our `Header` component to logout our users.

-Try to add the following lines to your `src/components/header.tsx` file:
+Update your `src/components/header.tsx` file by adding the following lines:

 ```tsx title="src/components/header.tsx"
 import React from "react";